 Snapchat (NYSE: SNAP) competes with fellow social media advertising platforms like Google (NASDAQ: GOOGL), Meta Platforms (NASDAQ:FB), Twitter (NYSE: TWTR), and Pinterest (NASDAQ: PINS)

-As a social network, Snap can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.
+As a social network, Snap generates revenue growth by increasing its user base and charging advertisers more for the ads each user is shown.

-Over the last two years the number of Snap's daily active users, a key usage metric for the company, grew 20.5% annually to 332 million users.
-This is a strong growth for a consumer internet company.
+Over the last two years, Snap's daily active users, a key performance metric for the company, grew 15.7% annually to 414 million.
+This is solid growth for a consumer internet company.

 Revenue Per User

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Snap it measures how much it makes off ads served to each user, proxy for how valuable advertisers find its audience and its ad-targeting capabilities.
+Average revenue per user (ARPU) is a critical metric to track for consumer internet businesses like Snap because it measures how much the company earns from the ads shown to its users.
+ARPU can also be a proxy for how valuable advertisers find Snap's audience and its ad-targeting capabilities.

 User Acquisition Efficiency

-Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Snap grow by a combination of product virality, paid advertisement or incentives.
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Snap grow from a combination of product virality, paid advertisement, and incentives.

-Snap is efficient at acquiring new users, spending 33.7% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a relatively solid competitive positioning, which gives Snap the freedom to invest its resources into new growth initiatives.
+Snap is efficient at acquiring new users, spending 44.8% of its gross profit on sales and marketing expenses over the last year.
+This level of efficiency indicates relatively solid competitive positioning, giving Snap the freedom to invest its resources into new growth initiatives.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Snap's free cash flow came in at $106.2 million in Q1, down 15.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Snap's free cash flow came in at $110.9 million in Q4, up 41.5% year on year.